uci-rendering/diff-render-website/README.md

 ## Writing math

 This website uses [MathJax](https://www.mathjax.org/) to support both inline and display math (using TeX/LaTeX).
+To enable MathJax on a page, set the page-level parameter `mathjax: true`.

-However, there is a known issue between Hugo's Markdown processor and MathJax: TeX symbols like `_` (for subscripts) may be misinterpreted by the Markdown processor (as italic) and, thus, breaking math equations.
+There is a known issue between Hugo's Markdown processor and MathJax: TeX symbols like `_` (for subscripts) may be misinterpreted by the Markdown processor (as italic) and, thus, breaking math equations.
 To mitigate this issue, we use [this trick](https://geoffruddock.com/math-typesetting-in-hugo/) that requires inline math use `` `$ ... $` `` and display math to use

 ```
 <div>
 $$